j0nesma/Advent_Of_Code_23/README.md

 # Advent of Code with ChatGPT and Me

-Keeping my little nogging working while I am egg nogging
+🎄🦌Keeping my little nogging working while I am egg nogging🦌🎄

 ## How It Works

-Using the [Advent of Code](https://adventofcode.com/2023/about) website to solve coding puzzles
+Using the [Advent of Code](https://adventofcode.com/2023/about) website to solve coding puzzles.

+I will be solving using Javascript this year.

 1. **Puzzle Solving**: Each day, I approach the puzzle first, brainstorming and coding initial ideas.